Richard Mourdock: Social Security and Medicare

 Mourdock has questioned the constitutionality of Social Security, Medicare, and Medicaid, saying to a group of supporters: "I challenge you in Article I, Section 8 of the United States Constitution where those so-called enumerated powers are listed.
 I challenge you to find words that talk about Medicare or Medicaid or, yes, even Social Security."
 Mourdock did not support cutting benefits for current Medicare beneficiaries, but he did support a new voucher plan for those under age 55.
 Mourdock also believed the age of eligibility for Medicare should be increased from 65 to 67.
-Mourdock believed Social Security should be reformed to allow younger workers to invest in personalized retirement accounts. and that it will be necessary to increase the retirement age to collect Social Security benefits.
+Mourdock believed Social Security should be reformed to allow younger workers to invest in personalized retirement accounts.
+He also believed that it will be necessary to increase the retirement age to collect Social Security benefits.